Welcome to today's edition of the Rush 24-7 podcast.

 He's Al Davis.

-Jim Plunkett or Darrell Lamonican out there throwing the ball 80 yards down the field, thinks he's still got all of his great wide receivers out there.
+He still thinks he's got a quarterback, Jim Plunkett or Daryl LaMonica out there throwing the ball 80 yards down the field, thinks he's still got all of his great wide receivers out there.

 Sarah Palin kicked Joe Biden's butt last night, period.

-They had many of you, and I tried to warn you yesterday she was going to be okay, that she was going to be fine, and that you were going to be surprised if you had bought the Katie Courick version of Sarah Palin.
+They had many of you, and I tried to warn you yesterday she was going to be okay, that she was going to be fine, and that you were going to be surprised if you had bought the Katie Couric version of Sarah Palin.

-You had bought the version of her that the drive-by's were exactly trying to portray her to be.
+You had bought the version of her that the drive-bys were exactly trying to portray her to be.

-For the left to deceive themselves and the voters by pretending that that debate last night went any way other than Sarah Palin absolutely mopping the floor with Joe Biden is nothing short a delusion.
+For the left to deceive themselves and the voters by pretending that that debate last night went any way other than Sarah Palin absolutely mopping the floor with Joe Biden is nothing short of delusion.

-Now, yeah, Biden may be filled with Washington speak, and he may you know what his best friend last night was?
+Now, yeah, Biden may be filled with Washington speak, and he may, you know what his best friend last night was?

 The clock.